openstack-infra/system-config/doc/source/signing.rst

     gpg: sending key 0x120D3C23C6D5584D to hkps server hkps.pool.sks-keyservers.net

-Also, please retrieve a copy of the ``/root/signing.gnupg/revoke.asc`` fallback revocation certificate from the management bastion and keep it stashed somewhere secure, for emergency use in the (hopefully very unlikely) event that our OpenPGP master private key is completely lost to us (for example, if we lose the file containing its decryption passphrase and all backups thereof).
+Also, please retrieve a copy of the ``/root/signing.gnupg/some.revoke.asc`` fallback revocation certificate (``some`` to be replaced with the lower-cased release name) from the management bastion and keep it stashed somewhere secure, for emergency use in the (hopefully very unlikely) event that our OpenPGP master private key is completely lost to us (for example, if we lose the file containing its decryption passphrase and all backups thereof).